All RRTS Corridors Will Be Interoperable, For Hassle-free Commuting

-The project was approved by the Centre last year after the Delhi government gave its go-ahead in January.
-The Delhi-Alwar route was also approved by the National Capital Region Transport Corporation (NCRTC) in December last year, the third network- Delhi to Panipat — is yet to be approved.
+The project was approved by the centre in 2018, after the Delhi government gave its go-ahead in January.
+The Delhi-Alwar route was also approved by the National Capital Region Transport Corporation (NCRTC) in December 2019, while the third network (Delhi to Panipat) is yet to be approved.
 Once completed, the networks would be linked to seven Delhi Metro stations, offering a multi-modal integrated transit system.
 The Sarai Kale Khan RRTS station will be developed into a mega transport hub where all the three routes will converge.

 It would be an 82-km route that would connect a number of townships along the corridor.
-There would be 16 stations on the route with a majority of it being elevated.
+There would be 24 stations on the route, with a majority of it being elevated.
 The RRTS will reduce the travelling time between Delhi and Meerut to 55 minutes.
-The air-conditioned trains are designed to travel at a speed of 180km per hour and will be available at a frequency of 5-10 minutes.
+The air-conditioned trains are designed to travel at a speed of 180 km per hour and will be available at a frequency of 5-10 minutes.

 Route: Sarai Kale Khan-New Ashok Nagar-Anand Vihar-Sahibabad-Ghaziabad-Guldhar-Duhai-Murad Nagar-Modi Nagar South-Modi Nagar North-Meerut South-Partapur-Rithani-Shatabdi Nagar- Bramhapuri- Meerut Central- Bhaisali- Begumpul-MES Colony-Daurli-Meerut North-Modipuram

 The 17-km-long Duhai-Sahibabad section in Uttar Pradesh's Ghaziabad, is expected to be operational by early 2023.